iamWebLuk/Chat_App/README.md

 [Windows Youtube](https://www.youtube.com/watch?v=V9DWKbalbWQ)

 To see if RabbitMQ is installed and running go to ```http://localhost:15672``` and ist should open a RabbitMQ Page. \

+As last step ```create a folder called config and in this folder put the config file```, you've got.

 When everything is correctly installed you are now ready to start the project.

 In the package.json file you have different scripts to start certain parts of the programm